COMMUNITY. JESUS. FRIENDS. CONVERSATIONS.

 Get ready to enjoy yourself.

 Breakfast will be provided, and we will wrap up our time together!
-Goodbyes are hard, but we trust you will continue both your old and new friendships from afar.
+Goodbyes can be hard, but we trust you will continue both your old and new friendships from afar.

-You should be on the road home before 12 noon.
+You should be on the road home no later than 11am.